 Note: You can read about my list of ten things to do in Phuket, a guide for the solo women travellers very soon on this blog.

 During my first ever Thailand trip, my first destination was Phuket, via Bangkok.
 I was to take Visa on Arrival in Bangkok and then get on a connecting flight to Phuket.
 From hotel reservation to boat tours, Cox & Kings and Thailand Tourism had meticulously planned my itinerary.
-I did my own research and utilised the free days to explore Phuket on foot.
+I did my own research and utilized the free days to explore Phuket on foot.
 The amount of walking I did there was impressive, thank God I packed my comfortable flip flops!

 After getting through the process of Visa on Arrival and catching my flight to Phuket, I slept a little on the one hour flight.
 The hotel car met me at the airport with a ply card of my name – something which I love, no matter how many times it happens, ha ha.